hpcleuven/VscDocumentation/source/user_support.rst

 If you have problems logging in to the system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-then provide the following information:
+Please provide the following information:

 #. your operating system (e.g., Linux, Windows, MacOS X, ...),
 #. your client software (e.g., PuTTY, OpenSSH, ...),